Align OKRs with Your Product Roadmap for User-Driven Growth

 4. Increased focus

-You can align the entire company around critical objectives and ensure everyone works towards common priorities by using OKRs.
+You can align the entire company around critical objectives and ensure everyone works towards common priorities by using Objectives and Key Results (OKRs).

 5. Alignment to goals and product roadmap